mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 NOTE - MY THOUGHTS IN THIS AREA STILL NEED TO BE INFORMED BY WIDER READING ON EXISTING RESEARCH.

+Face to face coding communities, especially with familiies have a large range of behaviours and potential.

+As explored previously the literature on design for face to face communities is sparce.

+While present in fields of participatory digitaal design Even more sparce is help on designing to allow the community of game makers to develop tgheir own practices.

+I share a synthesis of my findings here.

 In making design decisions, I am balancing here many different factors of concern in the complex learning environment.
 These include; authenticity of programming environment and language, use of the existing structure of the phaser library, the learning process of participants getting stuck and having to resolve tensions, my time limits providing individual support as a facilitator of a group, and the patience of participants when they encounter incomplete documentation.

 When designing program to prioritise learner engagement on to respond to their interests I found over structuring activity via design stages may be not be productive.
 The emerging process in this design related more closely to tinkering methodologies (previous explored).
 However, while tinkering and improvisational approaches have been advocated in the domains of hands-on STEM exhibits in museums as part of the Maker movement, they have been less adopted in the domain of learning computer coding.
 A relevant challenge is the difficulty of structuring resources in a way which can support the diversity of the directions in which participant want to progress their design.
 Drawing from authentic resources can be chaotic and create too many problematic errors.